 Review several styles before making your final decision.

 Wedding bands for men tend to be simpler than those for women, but some include beautiful detailing and intricacies.
-For example, you can have diamonds embedded into your band.
+For example, you can have diamonds embedded into your band like this ring from Blue Nile.
 Or your metal can be polished, brushed, hammered or hand-braided.

 Choose a style that matches your personality, but also fits your lifestyle.
 If you use your hands frequently for work or recreation, you’ll want to keep any diamonds flush within the band.